kbckbc/washu_sp22_cse523/README.md

 # washu_sp22_cse523
 + Systems Security course
 + This course is mainly about Buffer overflow attack
-+ I've made notes for future lookup and posted labs and homeworks document in the 'homeworks' directory
++ I've made notes for future lookup and posted labs and homework materials in the 'homework' directory
 + Please don't just copy these solutions and use them as a guide to your work.
 I wish you to learn something from courses at WashU.

 ## Table of contents